Skip to main content

 Qualifying expenses include the cost of tuition, books, supplies, lab fees and transportation.
 You can claim these expenses for any courses or programs that maintain or improve the skills needed in your present work, as well as any education that's required to maintain your present status or job.

 However, there are two exceptions.
 You can't deduct expenses if you're taking classes to change your line of work.
-Likewise, any costs associated with meeting the minimal educational requirements for your current work aren't eligible.
+You also can't include costs associated with meeting the minimal educational requirements for your current work.

 6Internet and phone bills